yazatas/micael/README.md

 `make all run`

 Using make to run an application is unconventional but I think it's better than a script.
-All on all, make is better approach than sh build scripts.
+All on all, make is better approach than sh build scripts IMO.

 # Copying
 micael is free software.
 It's licensed under the MIT license.